IvanoLauriola/MKLpy/README.md

   * Average of kernels
   * Soon available: GRAM, MEMO, SimpleMKL

-* tools to operate over kernels, such as normalization, centering, summation, mean...;
+* tools to operate on kernels, such as normalization, centering, summation, mean...;

 * metrics, such as kernel_alignment, radius, margin, spectral ratio...;